MrSharipov/MrSharipov/README.md

 - 👀 I’m interested in Web Programming
 - 🌱 I’m currently working in Payment System Company as a backend developer
 - 💞️ I’m looking to collaborate on Backend Development
-- 📫 My contact: Telegram username: @Umidjon_Sharipov
+- 📫 My contact: Telegram username: @umid_sharipov
+- 📫 My contact: Email: mrhope-95@mail.ru

 <!---
 MrSharipov/MrSharipov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.